epiecs/mikodo/README.md

 ### PhpIpam inventory

-If you have a running PhpIpam with a device inventory you can us this for Mikodo.
-The inventory provider will fetch all devices from phpipam and will automatically apply some groups to each hostname as long as the corresponding value in phpipam exists and isnt null.
+Mikodo can use an existing instance of PhpIpam.
+The inventory provider will fetch all devices from phpipam and will automatically apply some groups to each hostname as long as the corresponding value in phpipam exists and isn't null.

-Afterwards if neccesary you can still set group and default settings via the provided inventory methods.
+Afterwards if deemed neccesary you can still set group and/or default settings via the provided inventory methods.

 A group will be applied for: